 If your phone is in range of three or more cell towers, it's possible to geolocate it using a process called triangulation.
 Each tower identifies which of its three 120° sectors your signal resides in and estimates your distance based on signal strength.
 The towers then combine their data and use the overlapping information to approximate your device’s location.
 Accuracy citation.

 Over the past few years, Google, Apple, and various open-source platforms have quietly aggregated location data for millions of Wi-Fi access points.
 By constantly logging the physical location and publically-accessible mac address of each Wi-Fi network, these databases are able to remain up-to-date and functionally useful.

 For example, let’s say your phone detects multiple Wi-Fi networks.
 If the physical locations of those networks have been logged, and your device is close enough to detect them, your location can be reasonably estimated within X.

 My original proposal revolved around a combination of BLE and an assisted form of GPS known as Real Time Kinematics (RTK).
 Often utilized in farmland surveying, RTK accounts for atmospheric interference with a fixed-location base station that references the same satellites as your GPS receiver and provides differential corrections in real time.
 Successful RTK delivers an absurd 1-3 inch location accuracy, which would be more than sufficient for locating item’s outside of Bluetooth range.

-This product would include an easy-to-install home panel paired with coin-sized tracking tags and an intuitively designed app.
-The home panel’s Class 1 Bluetooth antenna would also enable the implementation of proper GeoFencing, preventing users from leaving their necessities at home.
+This product would include an easy-to-install home panel (RTK base station) paired with coin-sized tracking tags and an integrated mobile app.
+The home panel’s larger power capabilities would also allow for a Class 1 Bluetooth antenna, enabling the implementation of proper GeoFencing that prevents users from leaving their necessities at home.

-While considering going back to the drawing board, I serendipitously stumbled upon an up and coming technology called magnetic location, Transition into magnetic location +
+On my way back to the drawing board, I stumbled upon an up and coming technology called magnetic location, Transition into magnetic location +

 Why MP is superior: